ucb-rit/savio-training-intro-fall-2024/intro.md

 srun --jobid=<JOB_ID> --pty /bin/bash
 ```

-NOTE: except for the partitions named *_htc and *_gpu, all jobs are given exclusive access to the entire node or nodes assigned to the job (and your account is charged for all of the cores on the node(s)).
+NOTE: For the partitions not named *_htc and *_gpu, all jobs are given exclusive access to the entire node or nodes assigned to the job (**and your account is charged for all of the cores on the node(s)**).

 # Parallel job submission